joyceoh55/nhanes-obesity-sas/README.md

 Reuse

 NHANES public data are free to use.
-Please credit: National Health and Nutrition Examination Survey (NHANES), 2017–2018.
+Credit: National Health and Nutrition Examination Survey (NHANES), 2017–2018.
 National Center for Health Statistics, CDC.